 5. Book An Appointment To Register The Car

-After you have bought the car, you should make an appointment online at your vehicle registration office (Kfz-Zulassungsstelle).
-You can only register a vehicle in the city that you are registered in as well.
+After buying the car, you should make an appointment online at your vehicle registration office (Kfz-Zulassungsstelle).
+You can only register a vehicle in the city that you are registered in.
 Plan some buffer time to receive the documents listed above via postal mail.
 We have written an in-depth guide on the steps to take for registering your vehicle.

 Related Guide: How To Register A Car In Germany [+ Costs]

 6. Buy Car Insurance

 To register the car, you need the so-called eVB number (elektronische Versicherungsbestätigung), which you will receive online after buying car insurance, from Getsafe or via a comparison tool such as Tarifcheck.

-There are three different types of car insurances in Germany:
+There are three different types of car insurance in Germany:

 - Car Liability (Kfz-Haftpflichtversicherung)